adobe/helix-shared/docs/markupmapping.md

 Furthermore, a configuration can have any number of actions (including none at all), for example:

 -   `wrap`: adds more HTML elements around the generated HTML
+-   `replace`: replaces the generated HTML with the provided markup
 -   `classnames` adds `class` attribute values into the generated HTML element
 -   `attribute` adds other attributes and values into the generated HTML element

+## Referencing AST values

+In the `wrap` and `replace` expressions you can use pattern expressions like `wrap: pre.zupp[data-embed="${url}"]` inside the Emmet syntax, allowing you to reference properties of the matched MDAST or DOM node.

 ## Examples